Others Others

 India has a number of laws that protect children from exploitation in the workplace.
 The Child Labour (Prohibition and Regulation) Act, 1986 prohibits employment of children under the age of 12 in any form of work.
 The Minimum Age Rules, 2004 set the minimum age for employment of children at 16 years.
 The Working Women (Protection of Rights on Workplace) Act, 1992 protects women workers from sexual harassment and other forms of discrimination in the workplace.
 The Factories Act, 1948 sets out specific standards for working conditions in factories.
 India also has a federal law, the Human Rights Code, which sets out certain rights that all citizens are entitled to.

-Indian Laws Related to Child Abuse
+Indian Act Related to Child Abuse Laws

 There are a number of Indian laws protect children.
 The Indian Penal Code (IPC) sets out the criminal offences related to child abuse and neglect.
 These include physical, sexual and emotional maltreatment of children.
 The IPC also lays down penalties for these offences, which can be severe.

 The Protection of Children from Sexual Offences Act, 2012 (POCSO Act) is a piece of legislation that focuses on child sexual abuse.
-The POCSO Act defines child sexual abuse as any act or omission that involves sexual contact or penetration between a child below the age of 12 years and an adult, with either the consent or lack of consent of the latter.
+The POCSO Act defines child abuse laws as any act or omission that involves sexual contact or penetration between a child below the age of 12 years and an adult, with either the consent or lack of consent of the latter.
 This act provides for punishment ranging from two years in prison to life imprisonment.
 Furthermore, anyone who helps someone commit an offence under the POCSO Act faces punishment too.

-Another law relevant to child abuse is the Juvenile Justice (Care and Protection of Children) Act, 2000.
+Another act relevant to child abuse laws is the Juvenile Justice (Care and Protection of Children) Act, 2000.
 This act provides for juvenile offenders aged between 16 and 18 years to be sent to special institutions instead of prison if they have committed crimes that would have landed them in prison if they were adults.
 In order to qualify for this treatment, juvenile offenders must have shown good conduct during their trial and must have pleaded guilty to at least one crime punishable with imprisonment of more than six months.

 Indian Laws Related to Domestic Violence